luisdramirez/pSF-Toolbox/README.md

 -   `/validate-pSFT`: Contains validation scripts for testing the pSFT estimation pipeline.
     -   `simulate_pSFT.m`: Simulates pSFT curves and demonstrates how changes in peak SF (μ) and bandwidth (σ) affect the tuning function.
     -   `validate_pSFT.m`: Validates the pSFT estimation pipeline by simulating stimulus and BOLD time series from pre-defined pSFT parameters, then estimating parameters and comparing estimates to ground truth.
 Results are saved under `/validate-pSFT/estimates/` and `/validate-pSFT/figures/`.
+    -   `/functions`: Contains modular functions for validation:
+        -   `generateSimulatedBOLD.m`: Generates clean BOLD responses from ground truth pSFT parameters and adds Gaussian noise at multiple SNR levels.
+        -   `computeValidationMetrics.m`: Computes validation metrics (RMSE, correlation, R²) for each SNR level, both per-subject/ROI and pooled across all voxels, with bootstrap confidence intervals.

 ### validate-pSFT

+This subdirectory contains scripts for validating and simulating pSFT.

+This sub-module demonstrates the effectiveness of the model fitting pipeline.
+Inspired by the validation framework of Lerma-Usabiaga et al. (2020), `validate_pSFT.m` generates synthetic BOLD data from known parameters (log-Gaussian model convolved with a canonical HRF) across three SNR levels: 5.29, -0.51, and -4.29 dB.
+The script runs the estimation pipeline on this data and benchmarks performance by comparing recovered parameters to ground truth.
+Metrics include RMSE and Pearson correlations with bootstrap confidence intervals.
+The module automatically saves timestamped results and visualization reports.

-This subdirectory contains scripts for validating and simulating pSFT. `simulate_pSFT.m` demonstrates how the log Gaussian pSFT model responds to changes in peak spatial frequency and bandwidth parameters. `validate_pSFT.m` performs a complete validation of the estimation pipeline by generating synthetic data with known pSFT parameters, running the estimation procedure, and comparing the estimated parameters to the ground truth values.
+`simulate_pSFT.m` demonstrates how the log Gaussian pSFT model responds to changes in peak spatial frequency and bandwidth parameters.

 ## License